 ABOUT ANDREA DURFEE

-I am a landscape painter, printmaker, and creative guide living in Rochester, New York.
+I am a landscape painter and printmaker living in Rochester, New York.
 I work from the studio I share with my sister-in-law on the ground floor of the historic Huther Brothers Saw Building in the High Falls district, and my comfy home a skip away from beautiful Highland Park.

 Painting has long been a source of joy, meditation, and problem solving, and ultimately moved me to get my masters in Creative Arts Therapy.
 My focus is on the process of creating, and how that translates to mindful living and mental balance.